 Writing complex SQL queries and securing database access are the challenges that Database Administrators and Users always face, and these queries can become very complicated.
 Using a proxy over the original table helps in simplifying such queries.
 Also, there are cases in which the administrator wants to limit direct access to the database.
 For both these circumstances, views can be used.
+Here is a look into understanding what a view is in terms of SQL and also elaborating on the varied kinds and formats.

 What is a View?